krkn-chaos/cerberus/README.md

 #### Go or no-go signal
 When the cerberus is configured to run in the daemon mode, it will continuosly monitor the components specified, runs a simple http server at http://0.0.0.0:8080 and publishes the signal i.e True or False depending on the components status.
 The tools can consume the signal and act accordingly.

+#### Failures in a time window
+1. The failures in the past 1 hour can be retrieved in the json format by visiting http://0.0.0.0:8080/history.
+2. The failures in a specific time window can be retrieved in the json format by visiting http://0.0.0.0:8080/history?loopback=<interval>.
+3. The failures between two time timestamps, the failures of specific issues types and the failures related to specific components can be retrieved in the json format by visiting http://0.0.0.0:8080/analyze url.
+The filters have to be applied to scrape the failures accordingly.

 #### Node Problem Detector
 [node-problem-detector](https://github.com/kubernetes/node-problem-detector) aims to make various node problems visible to the upstream layers in cluster management stack.